Nyloth9/moon-toast/README.md

 <h4 tabindex="-1" dir="auto">Custom progress bar</h4>

 <p>You can use a custom progress bar by providing an element with a data-role="progress" property.
 After that, set the toast options to not show the default progress bar.
-The progress bar can be controlled with the timer prop.</p>
+The progress bar can be controlled with the <a href="#user-content-notify">timer</a> prop.</p>
 Example:

 ```tsx